nnsW3/0g-chain/README.md

 ## Support and Additional Resources
-We want to do everything we can to help you be successful while working on your contribution and projects.
+We want to do everything we can to help you be successful while working on your contributions and projects.
 Here you'll find various resources and communities that may help you complete a project or contribute to 0G.

 ### Communities